Learn everything you need to know about section 409A of the internal revenue code. From what is a 409A valuation to 409A methodologies and process.

 By creating and tracking board actions on Carta, our clients and law firm partners are benefiting from unprecedented efficiency and data integrity, enhancing corporate governance, and helping to lay the foundation for a new era of accelerated private liquidity.
-We look forward to rolling out Carta board consents across all private market customers in 2020.
+We invite you to utilize Carta’s Board Consents product as you collaborate with your board in 2020.

 If you have any questions or feedback about our Board tools, please contact us at email@example.com.